aryxns/hello-world/README.md

-# hello-world
+# hello-world.
-Just another repository
-It`s just a change I`m making to my branch.
+Made a new Github profile.
+Playing with AI on colab.